Best Tapas in Barcelona - UPDATED!

 Bar Mut - This place is a proper restaurant, and a very romantic one too for that matter.
 It's not the cheapest, but the solomillo con foie and the egg carpaccio are really worth it.
 Be sure to book in advance!
 Read my review here.

-Bar Lobo - Just next to the Ramblas this tapas bar is always busy, and frequented by tourists.
+Bar Lobo - Just next to the Ramblas this tapas bar is always busy, and frequented by plenty of tourists.
 But the quality is good, and they have a nice terrace if you'd like to catch some sun too.
 Read more here.

 La Bicicleta - In Gracia you can find this tapas restaurant, with a young staff and good food, too.
 Make sure you book in advance just in case, or come early.
 In the weekends they do vermouths, too.
 My review here.